catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 There are two ways to reference fields of this type on the record class.
 All of these should all be defined on your record class.

-The first is to expose the record's ID directly as an integer.
+The first is to expose the record IDs directly as a list of integers.

 ```python
 from __future__ import annotations